lybekk/offPIM/README.md

 * Styling tips (Code,Layout,CSS)
 * Tips regarding security considerations
 * Donations, of course

+Commits to github will be instantly reflected on [offpim.app](https://offpim.app).
+PWA Service workers may need 24 hours to update to the newest version automatically.
+A manual cache refresh will force download the newest version.

 ### Sponsoring
 Using, and downloading [Brave Browser](https://brave.com/off167) from [this link](https://brave.com/off167) gets me a cup of coffee as well.